 Luckily in TrooperTalk there are lots of ways you can customize the sound and setup to suit your liking!
 With either one of the preset character profiles, or a custom profile of your own, you have the power to adjust and modify the emulation to a great extent!
 Adjust one setting at a time in small increments and don't forget to save your new profile for future use!
-If you still are not happy with the results you're getting, please send me an email with your feedback so that I can improve TrooperTalk in future updates.
+If you still are not happy with the results you're getting, please send me a message with your feedback so that I can improve TrooperTalk in future updates.

 How much battery will TrooperTalk use?

 This depends a lot on your device, but on an iPhone 6 you can expect to use approx. 10% battery/hour when on Airplane Mode and using voice effects and background chatter.

 How can I leave feedback or ideas for future TrooperTalk updates?